bioinfo-pf-curie/proteinfold/docs/admin.md

-# Admin document for the developxement of the pipeline
+# Admin document for the development and test of the pipeline

 ## stub-run